TUDelft-books/CT1000/book/week_13/session_2/intro.md

 Shear force acting eccentrically
 ```

 The location of where the shear force acts to have the same torsional moment effect as the shear stresses, is called the shear force centre.
-It can be calculated by comparing {numref}`shear_stress` with figure {numref}`shear_eccentric`, which both should have the same torsional moment around any point.
+It can be calculated by comparing {numref}`shear_stress` with {numref}`shear_eccentric`, which both should have the same torsional moment around any point.

 $$
 \begin{align*}